-- 1. an application for admission; - 2. a high school transcript (The student must be the equivalent of a United States high school graduate and the transcript must be translated into English and must show each course and the grade earned.)
-Note: Evaluation by a credentials evaluation agency may be required. - 3. transcripts from all colleges/universities attended, Note: Evaluation by a credentials evaluation agency may be required. - 4. demonstrated proficiency of the English language Below are some acceptable tests and cut off scores that a student from a non-English speaking country can use: - o TOEFL 70 on the internet based test - o IELTS 6 - TSI Satisfy reading and writing (reading 351, writing-essay score of 5 or essay score of 4 and multiple choice score of 363) - o SAT 500 on the critical reading test - o ACT 19 on the English test - CLEP 50 with essay on the English test - International Baccalaureate Program 4 on the English A1 Higher Level (HL) exam When receiving borderline scores, the Director of Counseling may select a panel of Midland College employees to further evaluate English proficiency based on interview conversations, transcripts showing English instruction, other English proficiency tests or writing samples. - 5. proof of financial responsibility. - proof of insurance policy covering repatriation and medical evacuation.
+- 1. an application for admission;

+- 2. a high school transcript (The student must be the equivalent of a United States high school graduate and the transcript must be translated into English and must show each course and the grade earned.)
+Note: Evaluation by a credentials evaluation agency may be required.

+- 3. transcripts from all colleges/universities attended, Note: Evaluation by a credentials evaluation agency may be required.

+- 4. demonstrated proficiency of the English language Below are some acceptable tests and cut off scores that a student from a non-English speaking country can use:

+- TOEFL 61 on the internet based test

+- o IELTS 6

+- TSI Assessment with the following scores: Reading 346 amd Writing-essay score of 5 or essay score of 4 and multiple choice score of 363

+- SAT 480 on the critical reading test

+- O ACT 19 on the English test

+- CLEP 50 with essay on the English test

+- O International Baccalaureate Program 4 on the English A1 Higher Level (HL) exam When receiving borderline scores, the Director of Counseling may select a panel of Midland College employees to further evaluate English proficiency based on interview conversations, transcripts showing English instruction, other English proficiency tests or writing samples. - 5. proof of financial responsibility. - 6. proof of insurance policy covering repatriation and medical evacuation.